On Representing Resilience Requirements of Microservice Architecture Systems: Microservice Resilience

+Service resilience can measure a service degradation with these three metrics.
+Mathematically, Service resilience is represented by tuple $SR=\langle DT, RR, PL \rangle$, where $DT$, $RR$ and $PL$ are Disruption Tolerance, Recovery Rapidity, and Performance Loss.
 Take a service with performance attribute TPS (Transactions Per Second) as an example.
 The performance benchmark on TPS of this service is 50 requests/second.
 When the service suffered from a disruption and was recovered later, and collected TPS value during service degradation is shown in Figure \ref{fig:resilience-sample}.
 Disruption Tolerance of the service is $ 50-25 = requests/second$, Recovery Rapidity of the service is $15-5=10$ seconds, and Performance Loss is $5*(50-35)+5*(50-25) = 200$ requests, which means 200 user requests are less processed than expected due to the disruption.